Characterization of causal ancestral graphs for time series with latent confounders: Characterization of ts-DMAGs

 \begin{mythm} Let $\G$ be a directed mixed graph with time series structure and time index set $\Tindex = \{t - \tau ~|~ 0 \leq t \leq \taumax\}$.
 Then $\G$ is a ts-DMAG, i.e., there is a ts-DAG $\D$ such that $\G = \Mtaumax(\D)$ if and only if $\G$ is acyclic and $\G = \Mtaumax(\Dc(\G))$. \end{mythm}

-This is even stronger than Theorem~\ref{thm:complete_characterization} because it does not require $\G$ to be ancestral and/or maximal.
-The requirement of acyclicity, however, is needed because the definition of canonical ts-DAGs $\Dc(\G)$ requires $\G$ to be acyclic, as does the notion of $d$-separation.
+Theorem~\ref{thm:complete_characterization_2} is even stronger than Theorem~\ref{thm:complete_characterization} because Theorem~\ref{thm:complete_characterization_2} does not require the graph $\G$ to be ancestral and/or maximal.
+Acyclicity, however, is needed because the definition of canonical ts-DAGs $\Dc(\G)$ requires $\G$ to be acyclic, as does the notion of $d$-separation.